Eharagithub/LifeFile-Mobile-App/Frontend/UI_Workflow.md

    - Signup routes: `signup.tsx` → `createProfile.tsx` → `healthProfile.tsx`.

 2) Main area (patient home)
     - `app/patientProfile/patientHome.tsx` (primary home/dashboard).
+The home screen includes three quick-action buttons visible on the welcome/dashboard: "Medical history", "Active medications", and "Lab results".
+Tapping each button navigates to the corresponding screen:
+       - Medical history → `/patientProfile/viewHistory` (`app/patientProfile/viewHistory/viewhistory.tsx`)
+       - Active medications → `/patientProfile/activemedications` (`app/patientProfile/activemedications.tsx`)
+       - Lab results → `/patientProfile/labReports/labresults` (`app/patientProfile/labReports/labresults.tsx`) (tapping a specific report opens `detailedLab.tsx`)
     - Global bottom navigation provided by `app/common/BottomNavigation.tsx` with tabs:
        - Home → `patientHome`
        - Alerts → `notification.tsx`
        - Chat → (project contains a chat tab placeholder — file `chat` may be present elsewhere)
        - More → opens `SideNavigation` or drawer with more options

 3) Alerts & Notifications
    - `app/patientProfile/notification.tsx` — alerts list.
 Accessible from bottom nav.

 4) Lab reports
    - `app/patientProfile/labReports/labresults.tsx` — lab reports list.
+Accessible from PatientHome page.
    - `app/patientProfile/labReports/detailedLab.tsx` — report detail.

 5) Medical history & records
    - `app/patientProfile/viewHistory/viewhistory.tsx` — history view.
+Accessible from PatientHome page.
    - `app/patientProfile/activemedications.tsx` — active medications.
+Accessible from PatientHome page.

 6) More / Profile area
+    - The More area (accessible from the bottom navigation or the side drawer) is the patient's profile and utilities hub.
+It is implemented under `app/patientProfile/more/` and presents a list of options that navigate into specific screens and sub-flows.

+    - Typical entry / UX
+       - Tapping More opens the More list / drawer (`app/common/sideNavigation.tsx`).
+The More list shows rows for: My Profile, Uploads, Health tips, Edit Profile, Doctor Search and related links.

+    - Primary items and flows
+       - My Profile → `app/patientProfile/more/patientProfilee/MyProfile.tsx`
+          - Shows a profile summary (name, contact, basic health info).
+From here the user can tap to view the full profile details (`profilePage.tsx`) or choose an edit action.
+       - Profile details → `app/patientProfile/more/patientProfilee/profilePage.tsx`
+          - Full profile view.
+Includes actions to edit specific sections (personal info, contact info) which navigate into the edit flows.
-   - `app/patientProfile/more/` contains:
+       - Uploads →`app/patientProfile/more/patientProfilee/uploads.tsx`
-     - `patientProfilee/MyProfile.tsx` — main patient profile page.
-     - `patientProfilee/profilePage.tsx` — profile detail view.
-     - `patientProfilee/uploads.tsx` — uploads (imaging, docs).
+          - Shows a list of uploaded documents (reports, images).
+Contains an Add/Upload action that opens the uploader, allows selecting or taking a photo, and then returns to the uploads list.
+Items open to preview/download where applicable.
+       - Health tips →`app/patientProfile/more/patientProfilee/healthtips.tsx`
+          - Static or semi-dynamic content: tips, articles, and links.
+Selecting an item may open an article detail or external link.
+       - Edit Profile flows → `app/patientProfile/more/patientProfilee/editProfile/*`
+          - Sub-screens include `personalinfooredit.tsx`, `contactInfor.tsx`, `changepw.tsx`.
+Typical flow: open edit screen → make changes → Save → navigate back to `profilePage` or `MyProfile` with updated data.
+       - Doctor Search → `app/patientProfile/more/doctorSearch/doctorSearch.tsx` and doctor details (`app/patientProfile/more/doctorSearch/doctor_details.tsx`)
+          - Search and browse doctors.
+Selecting a doctor opens `doctor_details.tsx` where the user can view qualifications, contact/book appointment links, or navigate to booking/consultation flows (if implemented).

-     - `patientProfilee/healthtips.tsx` — tips and static content.
+    - Notes on navigation and data
-     - `patientProfilee/editProfile/*` — edit flows: `personalinfooredit.tsx`, `contactInfor.tsx`, `changepw.tsx`.
-     - `doctorSearch/doctorSearch.tsx` & `doctor_details.tsx` — search doctors and view details.
+       - Most More screens are reachable from the More list and some are reachable from other flows (for example, a medical record viewer may link to Uploads).
+Edit flows should validate and persist changes via `services/authService.tsx` / profile APIs and then return the user to the profile summary.
+       - If the app uses a modal or drawer for More, the screens may be pushed onto the stack or presented modally depending on the platform and current layout (`app/_layout.tsx`).

 Typical patient actions
 - From Home: view alerts, open lab results, view history, go to More → Edit Profile or Uploads.